Tina Brown: Vanity Fair

 Three stories from June to November 1985 helped the magazine gain attention and circulation in a year when rumours were rife that it was to be folded into The New Yorker.
 Harry Benson's cover shoot of Ronald and Nancy Reagan dancing in the White House; Helmut Newton's portrait of accused murderer Claus von Bülow in his leathers with his mistress Andrea Reynolds with reporting by Dominick Dunne, and Brown's own cover story on Diana, Princess of Wales in November 1985 titled "The Mouse That Roared".

 Sales of Vanity Fair rose from 200,000 to 1.2 million.
 In 1988, Brown was named Magazine Editor of the Year by Advertising Age magazine.
-Advertising topped 1,440 pages in 1991 and circulation revenues rose, especially from profitable single-copy sales at US$20 million, selling some 55 percent of copies on the newsstand, well above the industry average sell-through rate of 42 percent.
+Advertising topped 1,440 pages in 1991 and circulation revenues rose.
 Despite this success, professor Jeffrey Pfeffer in his book Power: Why Some People Have It – And Others Don't suggested that the magazine was losing money.
 In a letter to the editor of the Evening Standard, Bernard Leser, president of Condé Nast USA, stated Pfeffer's claim was "absolutely false" and affirmed that Vanity Fair had indeed earned "a very healthy profit."
 Leo Scullin, an independent magazine consultant, called it a "successful launch of a franchise."
 Under Brown's editorship, Vanity Fair won four National Magazine Awards, including a 1989 award for General Excellence.

 In November 1990, two months after the first Gulf War started, Brown refused a picture of the blond Marla Maples for the cover and replaced it with a photograph of Cher.
 The reason for her last-minute decision, she quipped to The Washington Post: "In light of the Gulf crisis, we thought a brunette was more appropriate."